Prioritized Semantic Learning for Zero-shot Instance Navigation: Experiments

 \subsection{Experiments on the \instancenav Task}

 The \objectnav task assigns multiple available destinations for each episode.
 It is not sure whether the agent can distinguish object instances.
 In comparison, we extend the zero-shot object navigation task to the zero-shot instance navigation in the \textit{widely-used HM3D environment}, as illustrated in Fig.~\ref{fig:instancenav}.
-In this task, the agent needs to understand the detailed attributes of an object instance and navigate to an exact location.
+In this task, the agent receives a textual description of the targeted instance or an instance image as the goal.
+It needs to understand the detailed attributes of an object instance and navigate to an exact location.

 \paragraph{\textbf{Dataset Preparation.}} Previous works on the instance-level object navigation task focus on discrete graph-based environments~\cite{zhu2021soon} and are limited by complicated human annotation process~\cite{cow}.
 In this work, instead, we utilize the recent success of the Generative Vision-and-Language Models (GVLMs)~\cite{gpt4,llava,cogvlm} to automatically build the open-vocabulary text-goal setting for the \instancenav task on the popular HM3D environment.
 Specifically, we randomly select a goal view for each validation episode to render an image of the goal object in the Instance Image Navigation (IIN) dataset~\cite{iin}.
 Each episode in the IIN dataset corresponds to a unique goal object instance.
 To specify each object instance, we follow a previous attempt~\cite{majumdar2023findthis} to separate text descriptions into two aspects: Intrinsic Attributes and Extrinsic Attributes.
 Intrinsic attributes cover inherent characteristics of the object, such as shape, color, and material.
 Extrinsic attributes describe the environment surrounding the object, which is used to determine instances with similar intrinsic attributes.
-We instruct a GVLM model (\ie CogVLM~\cite{cogvlm}) to generate both types of attributes according to the instance image with a hand-crafted prompt (See the Appendix for details).
+We instruct a GVLM model (\ie CogVLM~\cite{cogvlm}) to generate both types of attributes according to the instance image with a hand-crafted prompt (See Sec.
+A in the Appendix for details).
 The original ground truth trajectories are preserved to construct the additional \instancenav test set.
 In total, the test set of the text-goal setting comprises 1,000 episodes featuring 795 unique objects across 36 scenes.